 - Write to elastic search

 This was a good start but I wanted more.
 So I spent a few months testing and iterating new methods and modules.
 This also included adding modular support for other data inputs.
-Places like GitHub were easy to add.
-But it should be possible to scrape websites / forums as well.
+Sites like GitHub were easy to add however it should be possible to scrape websites or forums as well.
 Look for an RSS feed from there grab each new entry to the website and pass the URL to the Queue, Pastehunter will take care of collecting the raw content and scanning it.

 What I ended up with, what I am releasing as Version 1.0 today, is a multithreaded app that can query multiple sites, write to multiple outputs and has post processing capabilities as well.

 The new workflow looks a bit like this

 - Multiple threads pick items from queue

 - If Match Or Store All

 - Pass Content to post process module

 - Update Output object

 - Write to one or many output modules